-Ms. Julia A. Wilson is the chief executive officer and founder of Wilson Global Communications LLC, an international strategic public relations and marketing communications firm headquartered in Washington, D.C.
-She is the public relations liaison representative for the China-United States Exchange Foundation and the international consultant for the 42-member Historically Black Colleges and Universities Network and the 46-member Congressional Black Caucus participating in the 1,400-scholarship program sponsored by the Chinese Government’s Ministry of Education that enables underserved American students to study in China.
-Wilson also serves as an independent marketing representative to the Hong Kong Trade Development Council, with more than 40 offices in major business centers worldwide, of which 13 are in Mainland China and three are in the United States.
+In addition to academic pursuits, Wilson is the chief executive officer and founder of Wilson Global Communications LLC, an international strategic public relations and marketing communications firm headquartered in Washington, D.C.
+She was the public relations liaison representative for the China-United States Exchange Foundation and the international consultant for the 42-member Historically Black Colleges and Universities Network and the 46-member Congressional Black Caucus participating in the 1,400-scholarship program sponsored by the Chinese Government’s Ministry of Education that enables underserved American students to study in China.
+Wilson also served as an independent marketing representative to the Hong Kong Trade Development Council, with more than 40 offices in major business centers worldwide, of which 13 are in Mainland China and three are in the United States

 Wilson is the creator and facilitator of “Going Global with Julia Wilson,” a series of workshops and seminars presented nationally in various cities.
 The seminars provide practical tips and resources to assist entrepreneurs, business owners and students to reach new customers outside of the U.S. – while simultaneously creating jobs in America and international study opportunities to enhance global competitiveness.
 ConocoPhillips serves as the title sponsor of the “Going Global with Julia Wilson” workshop launch on May 26, 2016 in Houston, Tex., at the Women’s Business Enterprise Alliance 2016 Business Expo.
 WBEA covers 94 Texas counties, and is an affiliate of the Women’s Business Enterprise National Council, the largest third-party certifier of businesses owned, controlled and operated by women in the United States.